open-data/oc_search/docs/Custom_searches.md

 ### 3.3.
 Add New Code or Choice values to Fields ###

+Not every field uses codes - most do not.
+But many structured datasets constrain certain fields to a list of pre-determined values.
+For example, a day field may be constrained to values from a list of the days of the week.

-Codes are associated with individual Fields, and are used to represent choice lists.
-In most cases, only the first 4 attributes need to be specified.
+Codes are associated with specific individual Fields, and are used to represent choice lists.
+Each Code represents a single value from the list.
+In most cases, only the first 4 attributes of the Code need to be specified.

 | *Field*                  | *Description*                                                                                              | *Example Value*                             |
 |--------------------------|------------------------------------------------------------------------------------------------------------|---------------------------------------------|